 - To get the benefit of fuller-looking lashes, tightline your upper lash waterline with a brown eyeliner pencil.

 - Apply a dark shadow to the area underneath your bottom lashes – a third of the way in works best.
 Line the rest of the area with a bright, luminous color.

 - Highlighting your brow bone is a must for hooded eyes.

 Ladies, it’s undoubtedly true that having hooded eyelids can create a few makeup challenges – but they aren’t unconquerable.
 With the right application techniques and tricks, you can master any makeup look.
 Don’t be afraid to experiment with different looks to find what works for you.
 It’s always fun to try out something new!

 That was our take on makeup for hooded eyes.
 We hope this article comes in handy for you the next time you struggle with your makeup.
 Are you excited to try out this look?
-Let us know in the comments below!
+If you have any other makeup tips for hooded eyes, let us know in the comments below!